triton-inference-server/client/src/c++/perf_analyzer/docs/cli.md

 #### `--log-frequency=<n>`

 Specifies the trace log frequency.
-If the value is `0`, Triton will only log the trace output to path specified via `--trace-file` when shutting down.
+If the value is `0`, Triton will only log the trace output to the trace file when shutting down.
-Otherwise, Triton will log the trace output to the path specified via `--trace-file`.<idx> when it collects the specified number of traces.
-For example, if `--trace-file` is specified to be `trace_file.log`, and if the log frequency is `100`, when Triton collects the 100th trace, it logs the traces to file `trace_file.log.0`, and when it collects the 200th trace, it logs the 101st to the 200th traces to file `trace_file.log.1`.
+Otherwise, Triton will log the trace output to `<trace-file>`.<idx> when it collects the specified number of traces.
+For example, if the trace file is `trace_file.log`, and if the log frequency is `100`, when Triton collects the 100th trace, it logs the traces to file `trace_file.log.0`, and when it collects the 200th trace, it logs the 101st to the 200th traces to file `trace_file.log.1`.